 Roderick also appears frequently on television and radio as a historian of modern war and conflict.

-Away from academia, he has worked extensively in the Balkans, Eastern Europe and Africa as an official monitor of international elections for the European Union and OSCE.
+Away from academia, he has worked extensively in the Balkans, Eastern Europe and Africa as an official monitor of international elections, for the European Union and OSCE.
 He has also served with the British Army in Afghanistan where he won a Queen's Commendation.

 Roderick can be contacted here.

-To find out more about his books, click on the covers here.
+For more about his books, click on the covers here.